Login

 What is depreciation?

-IRS Publication 946, How To Depreciate Property, published February 14, 2024, explains it this way:
+IRS Publication 946, How To Depreciate Property, published February 14, 2024, explains depreciation as follows:

 Depreciation is an annual income tax deduction that allows you to recover the cost or other basis of certain property over the time you use the property.
 It is an allowance for the wear and tear, deterioration, or obsolescence of the property.

-In other words, it is the method by which a business can expense part of the cost of an asset each year over the asset's recovery period.
+In practical terms, depreciation is the method a business uses to expense a portion of an asset’s cost each year during the asset’s recovery period.

 What is MACRS depreciation?